Ahhhh 2 days in Venice, the iconic Italian floating city is a dream travel destination for many people.

-Before I visited Venice for the first time in 2013, I always wondered if it would live up to its hype, and oh boy, did it ever!
+Before I visited Venice for the first time in 2013 (I’ve been to Venice three times!), I always wondered if it would live up to its hype, and oh boy, did it ever!
 Even though Venice is a tourist hotspot, there is definitely authenticity and local life to be experienced here.

-In this 2 day Venice itinerary, I’ve tried to combine both classic tourist attractions that are must sees, with more off-the-beaten-path locations, experiences and places to eat.
+In this 2 day Venice itinerary, I’ve tried to combine classic tourist attractions that are must-sees, with more off-the-beaten-path locations, experiences and places to eat.
 Pick your top 3 from each day and then take the rest of the time to explore to your heart’s content.

-This two days in Venice itinerary covers the best time to visit Venice, how to get to Venice city centre, where to stay in Venice with a handy neighbourhood guide, and what to do in Venice in 2 days and more.
+This two days in Venice itinerary covers Venice travel tips like the best time to visit Venice, how to get to Venice city centre, where to stay in Venice with a handy neighbourhood guide, and what to do in Venice in 2 days and more.

 Is 2 days in Venice Enough?

-Don’t leave without purposely getting ‘lost in Venice for 48 hours.
+Don’t leave without purposely getting ‘lost in Venice for 48 hours’.
 I say ‘lost’ very lightly, as there is really no chance you will lose your way here for more than 10 minutes at a time.
-And, even then, getting lost in Venice is the ultimate experience here.
-All alleys seem to lead back to main squares so it’s easy to find your way, even without Google Maps.
+And, even then, getting lost in Venice is a highlight experience here.
+All alleys seem to lead back to the main squares so it’s easy to find your way, even without Google Maps.

 How to Get to Venice

 The majority of the 4.5 million visitors to Venice come via train from other parts of Italy or arrive at the Venice Marco Polo airport.
 Either way, your transport to the centre is a great introduction to the city of canals.